spryker/spryker-docs/docs/marketplace/dev/feature-walkthroughs/202108.0/marketplace-product-offer-feature-walkthrough/marketplace-product-offer-feature-walkthrough.md

 The Marketplace product offer has its own validity dates and its own availability calculation based on its reservations.

-The offer product re-use and extend concrete product features.
+The product offer re-uses and extends concrete product features.
 All product-related data is stored and processed as concrete products.
 All offer-related data is stored in a separate entity and linked to a concrete product.

 The Marketplace Product Offer feature contains both merchant product offer and product offer concepts.
 Merchant product offer extends product offer by adding a pointer to a merchant.